LAC00STS/Raspberry-Pi-5-HUGEPAGES/README.md

 Enable HUGEPAGE support on the Raspberry Pi 5!

 HUGEPAGE support is not enabled by default on Raspberry Pi.
 To enable it you must recompile the Linux kernel.
 I have provided a prebuilt kernel with HUGEPAGE support in this repo.
-If you wish to build the kernel yourself follow these instructions.
+[Coming soon] If you wish to build the kernel yourself follow these instructions.
 This was performed on a Raspberry Pi 5 8GB.

 ## Install dependencies
 `sudo apt update`